Are self-operated audiometry systems OK for audiometryat work?

 Claims that it is more accurate

 I have tried many times to think of a polite way to state this, but I can’t.
-The testing is not compliant with the British Standards for testing, not overseen by someone who can see uncertainties or issues with the testing, is not including visual otoscopic examination, and not being done by someone who has the skills and knowledge to compare that person’s unique history to their result.
+The testing is not compliant with the British Standards for testing, not overseen by someone who can see uncertainties or issues with the testing, is not including visual otoscopic examination, had no manual verification of suspect results and is not being done by someone who has the skills and knowledge to compare that person’s unique history to their result.
+It’s junk.

-Claims that self-testing systems are ‘more accurate’ are so wrong they are fundamentally untrue and nothing more than marketing fluff and hype.
+Claims that self-testing systems are ‘more accurate’ are so wrong they are fundamentally untrue - in all likelihood they are less accurate as people get automatic tests wrong every single day.

 How it works in an insurance claim